kkujala/distroless-from-scratch/README.md

 `buildah` by default.
 The built images use `OCI` manifest type `v1` in that case.

-Alternatively the `Dockerfiles` can be built separately with other tools.
+Alternatively the `containerfiles` can be built separately with other tools.

 The container images builds are [reproducable](https://reproducible-builds.org/) in case the package versions